TIGK10Hulk/application/README.md

 # application

-This is the rep for the mobile application written in Kotlin in Android Studio :coffee:
+This is the rep for the mobile application written in Kotlin in Android Studio for Team Hulk :coffee: